 Hillman Memorial Music Association

-Hillman Memorial Music Association History
+The Hillman Memorial Music Association Support

 Jessie Hillman Award for Excellence

 In November 2010, The Hillman Memorial Music Association honored Helen Tinch Williams, ’60, with the Jessie Hillman Award for Excellence at the opening performance of Les contes d’Hoffmann (The Tales of Hoffmann).
-Helen, who is retired from a career as a music teacher, has been the inspiration to many through her long-standing passion for education and music making.
+Helen, who retired from a career as a music teacher, has been an inspiration to many through her long-standing passion for education and music making.
 She was accompanied by her daughter Vanessa and son Christopher, (both of whom are enjoying remarkable careers of their own) and niece Iris for the momentous occasion.
 Read more>>